tylrs/stick-to-it-ui/README.md

 - Stick To It is a web application for users to keep track of their habits.

 ## Installation and Viewing

-This application is deployed to Heroku.
-You may view the live application [here](https://stick-to-it-ui.herokuapp.com/)

 To view this application on your local device: